veronika-simic/docker/Notes.md

 In order to restart our container we have restart policies, by default its no.
 Docker status of container docker-compose ps.
 It needs docker-compose.yml otherwise it won't work

+## Section 6
+Develop an app, test it, deploy it
+First we are going to push our code to github.
+After we are done with that we are going to push our code to Travis CI.
+There our code is pulled and series of test is ran, which we are going to run ourselfs.
+And then we are going to push it to AWS

+1. We are going to push our code to feature branch
+2. Create pull request, merge it to master
+3. Run tests, if they are success deploy it to AWS Elastic Beanstalk

+Docker is not needed in this workflow.
+Docker is a tool that makes these tasks a lot easier.